shravanjoshihydi/react-dishpoll/README.md

 React-dishpoll
+project done using reactjs.

+How to run the code:
+1.Open the react-dishpoll folder

+2.Download dependencies by running npm install.
+Cross check if the dependencies have been added in nodemodules folder.
+3.Next in terminal run
+cd ~/react-dishpoll
+npm start

+4.open http://localhost:3000 on the browser to view the website

 Problem Statement
 Make a small react app for ranking dishes.
 Multiple users should be able to login into the app and vote for their favourite dishes and see the results of the poll.